LautaroChioli/LautaroChioli/README.md

 ### Hi there 👋

-## :books: I'm Lautaro Chioli, a student of Computer Science in the University of Buenos Aires
+## :books: I'm Lautaro Chioli, a student of Computer Science at the University of Buenos Aires

 <br>